dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 You get the idea.
 We eat things that contain methanol or metabolize into methanol all the time.
 It's estimated that most people get between 130 and 1030 mg of methanol from food per day, much more than the 18 mg in a Diet Coke.

 Now isn't methanol toxic?
-Well, sure, if you consume enough of it.
+Sure, if you consume enough of it.
 The [LD₅₀](https://en.wikipedia.org/wiki/Median_lethal_dose) in rats is around 5600 mg/kg, as compared to 7300 mg/kg for [good-old ethanol](/alcohol-trial/).

+<details markdown="1">
-One "conspiracy theory" you hear about aspartame is that it becomes formaldehyde once it's in the body.
-This is *absolutely true*: When metabolizing methanol, formaldehyde is created.
-But small amounts of formaldehyde are also *completely normal*.
+<summary>One "conspiracy theory" you hear about aspartame is that it becomes formaldehyde once it's in the body.
+This is <em>absolutely true</em>: When metabolizing methanol, formaldehyde is created.
+But small amounts of formaldehyde are <em>completely normal</em>.
 The half-life of formaldehyde in human blood is around 1 minute, meaning it disappears almost immediately.
 You get more formaldehyde (via methanol) by eating an apple than by drinking a Diet Coke.
-Formaldehyde itself is also present in lots of foods, like meat, seafood, fruits, vegetables, and coffee.
+Formaldehyde itself is also present in lots of foods, like meat, seafood, fruits, vegetables, and coffee.</summary>

-<details markdown="1">
-<summary>(details/citations)</summary>

 The EFSA report: